IBM-Bluemix-Docs/go/fault_tolerance.md

 ## Exposing Hystrix metrics to Prometheus (Optional)
 {: #hystrix-optional}

-Before adding Hystrix to Prometheus, your app must be configured with application metrics.
-You can follow the steps in the [Using Application Metrics with Go apps](/docs/go/appmetrics.html) topic to add appmetrics support.
+Before you add Hystrix to Prometheus, your app must be configured with application metrics.
+You can follow the steps in the [Using Application Metrics with Go apps](/go?topic=go-go-appmetrics) topic to add appmetrics support.

 Hystrix provides users the ability to take metrics data and expose them to a metric collector.
-In order to expose Hystrix to prometheus, the metric_collector package must also be added:
+To expose Hystrix to prometheus, the metric_collector package must also be added:
 ```
 dep ensure -add "github.com/afex/hystrix-go/hystrix/metric_collector"
 ```
 {: codeblock}

 In addition to `metric_collector`, an additional file, `prometheus_collector.go`, must be added to your Go application.
 This file can be found [here](https://github.com/ibm-developer/generator-ibm-core-golang-gin/blob/develop/generators/app/templates/plugins/prometheus_collector.go).
-This file should be added to the `plugins` package.
+Add this file to the `plugins` package.

 Two additional imports are required:
 ```go